 - (a) Front-Dump Hopper and Conveyor.
 The conveyor shall provide a positive restraint along the sides of the conveyor to prevent material spillage.
 MTDs having paver style hoppers shall have a horizontal bar restraint placed across the foldable wings which prevents the wings from being folded. - (b) Paver Hopper Insert.
-The paver hopper insert shall have a minimum capacity of 14 tons (12.7 metric tons).

-(c) Mixer/Agitator Mechanism.
+The paver hopper insert shall have a minimum capacity of 14 tons (12.7 metric tons). - (c) Mixer/Agitator Mechanism.
 This re-mixing mechanism shall consist of a segmented, antisegregation, re-mixing auger or two full-length longitudinal paddle mixers designed for the purpose of re-mixing the hot-mix asphalt (HMA).
 The longitudinal paddle mixers shall be located in the paver hopper insert.

 General.
-The MTD shall be used for the placement of all HMA binder and surface course mixtures placed with a paver including ramps but excluding shoulders.
+The MTD shall be used for the placement of all hot-mix asphalt surface course mixtures placed on mainline pavement with a paver.
 The MTD speed shall be adjusted to the speed of the paver to maintain a continuous, non-stop paving operation.